thunderrabbit/bootstrap-redmine-deploy/README.md

     ansible-playbook playbook_030_install_redmine.yml

-As of this writing, if you can get Redmine to run on the server (as a subdomain like redmine.thunderrabbit.com (which can work with an appropriate entry in local `/etc/hosts` file)), you'll be my hero.
+As of this writing, if you can get Redmine to run on the server (as a subdomain like redmine.example.com (which can work with an appropriate entry in local `/etc/hosts` file)), you'll be my hero.
 See https://www.upwork.com/jobs/_~01b940f0474e3a416c for details.

+Log in to the new box on AWS via your IP address from above, e.g.

+    ssh -i ~/.ssh/id_rsa ubuntu@52.153.120.19

+Go to `/etc/apache2/sites-enabled` and see `redmine.conf`

+Per the playbooks, it's set to serve from redmine.example.com

+On my local box, I added a line to link my IP address to this URL

+    52.153.120.19    redmine.example.com

+But I only see "ok" when I visit http://redmine.example.com

 ## AWS Keys